-Eckhart von Hochheim was born in Tambach, near Gotha in the state of Thuringia in modern day central Germany.
-It was an influential province for the religious movements of middle age Europe; other influential religious figures born there include Mechthild of Mageburg, Thomas Munzer and Martin Luther.
+Eckhart von Hochheim was born in Tambach, near Gotha in the state of Thuringia in modern-day central Germany.
+It was an influential province for the religious movements of middle age Europe; other influential religious figures born there include Mechthild of Magdeburg, Thomas Munzer and Martin Luther.

 In May 1311, Eckhart was invited back to teach in Paris.
 This was another confirmation of Eckhart’s reputation.
 It was a rare privilege for a foreigner to be twice invited back to Paris to teach.
 This post gave him the title Meister. (from the Latin Magister, master, teacher) In Paris, Eckhart was often involved in heated religious debates with members of the Franciscan order.

 A primary part of Eckhart’s responsibilities lay in teaching members of the Dominican order, and also the uneducated general public.
 He gained a reputation as a powerful and thought-provoking teacher.
 His sermons and writings captured a mystical element that was underplayed or not mentioned in traditional Biblical and church teachings.
 Eckhart also had a capacity to simplify and speak in a plain language which appealed to ordinary people.
 This increased his personal popularity, and it was said his sermons were very well attended.